 Rear door toward the roof line

-Set the swing-door end facing your eave so that your walk-in loading and ground-throw share the same efficient path today.
+Point the swing-door end toward the eave to keep your walk-in loading and ground-throw paths on the same side today.

 Surface protection